-Jen Haskins Law can help you explore your legal options for protecting your wishes through a power of attorney.
-As a smaller firm, Jen Haskins Law is more able to devote personalized, friendly attention to your individual case and help you build a life plan that most closely aligns with your wishes.
+The lawyer at Jen Haskins Law, LLC, can help you explore your legal options for protecting your wishes through a power of attorney.
+At her smaller firm, Jennifer Moore is better able to devote personalized, friendly attention to your individual case and help you build a life plan that most closely aligns with your wishes.
 From financial matters to end-of-life medical concerns, a power of attorney can make sure your voice is honored to the very last day.
-Reach out to Attorney Jennifer Moore today to discuss what powers of attorney you should create and what to include in them.
+Reach out to attorney Moore today to discuss what powers of attorney you should create and what to include in them.

-Get started in an initial consultation with Jen Haskins Law.
-Serving clients in Houston and Jones Counties and throughout Central Georgia.
+Get started in an initial consultation at Jen Haskins Law, LLC.
+The firm serves clients in Houston and Jones counties and throughout central Georgia.